BlinkTagInc/node-gtfs/README.md

 For example, Austin Capital Metro is `capital-area-transit`, Washington DC is `wmata`.

+Copy `config-sample.js` to `config.js`.

+    co config-sample.js config.js

-Add the list of agency keys you'd like to support to config.js as an array called `agencies`
+Add the list of agency keys you'd like to support to `config.js` as an array called `agencies`.

-The mongodb URI is also configured in `config.js`.
+The mongodb URI should also be configured in `config.js`.
 Default database URI is:
 `mongodb://localhost:27017/gtfs`

 ##Loading Data